-In the aftermath of California wildfires, Pacific Gas & Electric filed for bankruptcy protection.
+In the aftermath of California wildfires, Pacific Gas & Electric filed for bankruptcy protection with help of lawyers from https://www.thepopefirm.com/ site.

 Fire investigators with the California Department of Forestry and Fire Protection, known as “Cal Fire,” determined that PG&E equipment was responsible for major wildfires in 2017, according to news reports.
 In total, the fires burned in eight counties, destroying thousands of structures and killing 22 people, news outlets reported.
 (Cal Fire determined that the “Tubbs Fire” in October 2017 was caused by a private electrical system adjacent to a residential structure.
 Investigators did not identify any violations of state law related to the cause of the Tubbs fire, the department said in a Jan.
 24 statement.)

 Also at risk are contracts with renewable energy providers such as wind and solar, most of which are at rates well above market prices.
-PG&E has $34.5 billion in renewable energy contracts for electricity delivery between now and 2034, and all are at risk of being canceled through the bankruptcy process, according to reporting by The Wall Street Journal.
+PG&E has $34.5 billion in renewable energy contracts for electricity delivery between now and 2034, and all are at risk of being canceled through the bankruptcy process, according to reporting by The Wall Street Journal and a chapter 13 bankruptcy lawyer ‘s comment.
 This poses significant challenges to the state’s goals to achieve carbon emissions reductions; but at the same time, it could provide some relief to the state’s ratepayers who were being asked to support the cost of very expensive long-term green contracts, and may also be asked to pay for wildfire damages.

 Not to be overlooked is the cost to 16 million California ratepayers who are already paying almost twice the national average for power.